maxthor500/RandomPasswordGenerator/README.md

 [Learn Javascript for free](https://scrimba.com/learn/learnjavascript):
 - For beginner
 - Interactive
-- a lot of codice challanges
+- a lot of code challenges

 Also if I am intermediate level, am following this course to improve my skills and practice at least one hour per day, relaxing after work.